 Radius jig: Belt grinder radius jig.zip

 PDF plans: These are plans for the attachments, tables, & jigs, which are available for free.
 They can be viewed on your browser or downloaded.
 The plans for the rest of the belt grinder and the platen attachment are available for purchase here (they are in the same format as the plans below).

 Sources for parts: I recommend buying as many of the parts & materials as possible locally, but here are links to some parts that I used and/or recommend using on the build.
-Most of these parts are also available on eBay, but I chose not to link the here as eBay listings tend to change frequently.
+Most of these parts are also available on eBay, but I chose not to link them here as eBay listings tend to change frequently.
 For a full parts list with sizes & quantities, refer to the plans.

 KBAC 27D 2hp frequency drive.
 Get it here.
 I like the simplicity of this drive and the fact that it is fully inclosed to protect against dust.
 It can run on 120v or 220v single-phase input, and will run up to a 2hp motor (220v input is required for any motor over 1.5hp).
 If you choose a motor larger than 2hp, you’ll need a bigger drive such as this (three-phase input only).

 Motor.
 I went the cheapskate route of buying too small of motor just because it was cheap.
 At some point I’ll have to upgrade it, as of now I don’t know exactly which one I’ll go with.
 It needs to be 2hp or more, 220v 3phase, two pole (high rpm, runs 3600rpm @ 60Hz), TEFC, frame 56.
 I’ll likely replace mine with a Leeson brand motor.